orpiske/camel-forage-demo/README.md

 ## Overview

-This demo demonstrates how to build an AI-powered Camel application using Camel Forage's plug-and-play components.
+This demo demonstrates how to build an AI-powered, memory-aware, Camel application using Camel Forage's plug-and-play components.
 The demo creates a simple chat agent with memory that can remember conversations across multiple interactions.

+> [NOTE]
+> For a memory-less example, check the [memory-less](https://github.com/orpiske/camel-forage-demo/tree/memory-less-example) branch.

 ## What This Demo Shows